Consensys/doc.goquorum/docs/HowTo/Use/JSON-RPC-API-Security.md

-# Securing JSON RPC
+# Securing JSON-RPC

-## Overview

-JSON RPC servers are secured via a [security plugin interface](../../Reference/Plugins/security/interface.md).
+JSON-RPC servers are secured using a [security plugin interface](https://github.com/ConsenSys/quorum-plugin-definitions/blob/master/security.proto).
 The official implementation is [Quorum Security Plugin](https://github.com/ConsenSys/quorum-security-plugin-enterprise) which enables the GoQuorum Client to protect JSON RPC APIs with the following features: